This post may contain affiliate links. Please read my disclaimer for more information.

 ● It leaves 1-2% ground coffee after every use, which is a downfall.

-If you are merely into the product’s functionality, these vintage manual Coffee Grinders For French Press might not be the one for you.
+If you are merely into the product’s functionality, this vintage manual Coffee grinder might not be the one for you.

 This manual vintage coffee grinder is gorgeous, and a great piece of art on your kitchen counter or your coffee bar, and will act as a great conversation piece